 How are our customized solar systems more beneficial than out of the box solutions?

 A customized system allows for the flexibility to meet a customer’s needs.
 Out-of-the-box solutions are a good start for those less knowledgeable with solar or may have limited needs/budgets.

 How would you rate the solar system installation process?

 Although NAWS did not install our system (it was a DIY project), the way that James outlined the entire system from the wiring diagram to being available for my SOS calls greatly enhanced the process.

 Overall, did Northern AZ Wind & Sun meet your expectations?

 Although previous experience with NAWS was very good, this project far and above exceeded my expectations.

 Les was a great client to work with, he conveyed his expectations immediately and trusted in our recommendations.
-We went through many iterations of the configuration over the several months of planning.
-Ultimately, we went with a Victron Power Plant and Simpliphi Storage System, the result of which revolutionized what is commonly practical in the RV industry.
-It has full time 24/7 remote monitoring, allowing for system wide tracking of production, consumption, temperature, etc. This system is capable of producing and storing upwards of 15kWh/day.
-The freedom that this much energy provides is unfathomable for a lot full time RVers.
+We went through many iterations of the configuration over several months of planning.
+Ultimately, we went with a Victron Power Plant and Simpliphi Storage System, the result of which revolutionized what is commonly practiced in the RV industry.
+It has full time 24/7 remote monitoring, allowing for system-wide tracking of production, consumption, temperature, etc. This system is capable of producing and storing upwards of 15kWh/day.
+The freedom that this much energy provides is unfathomable for a lot of full-time RVers.
 Les is a perfect example of what a little creativity can achieve when doing an RV system.

 Solar Power System Components